7 Lessons You Can Learn from Your Tax Return

 Are your mutual fund investments resulting in capital gains taxes on your federal return?
 Are you making smart choices about which investments you're putting into taxable accounts?
 Consider using your return to start a conversation with a financial planner about optimizing your investments from a tax perspective.

-"If you have a complex, diverse portfolio, that's a great problem to have," Cecilia added.
+"If you have a complex, diverse portfolio, that's a great problem to have," says business finance expert and CPA Cecilia Leung, a founding partner of The Entrepreneur CFO.
 "You're already ahead of the game.
 Now make sure you're doing what you can to take full advantage of it."

-Using your tax return from 2020 to gain financial insights is a great way to improve your financial situation in 2021.
+Using your tax return to gain financial insights is a great way to improve your financial situation.

 Some tax credits—such as the earned income tax credit, additional child tax credit, and recovery rebate credit—can give you a refund even beyond what you paid in.
 Setting yourself up to take itemized deductions "below the line" of your adjusted gross income may significantly reduce your tax liability, helping you maximize those refund credits.

-Finally, as you evaluate your income from 2020, think about the people that money is supporting.
-"COVID-19 has seen a significant increase in the amount of support being shared among families," Cecilia said.
+Finally, as you evaluate your income, think about the people that money is supporting.
+"There has been a significant increase recently in the amount of support being shared among families," Cecilia notes.
 "If your income is the primary source of support for your loved ones, consider a life insurance policy as part of your overall financial plan."